If we value what

-Interestingly, we cannot find any research anywhere around the globe that has recorded how many women-owned or female-founded Creative Agencies exist.
+Interestingly, we cannot find any research anywhere around the globe that has recorded how many women-owned or female-founded businesses exist.

 So because we know the value of women starting business - we’re recording and finding the data that will change the status-quo and make agency pitching the meritocracy it should be.
 It starts here where we’ll develop best practise by creating among other things a global list for clients everywhere to access new agency models they have been relegated to “hidden figures” through mono-lensed industry ignorance.